 "Marimba One has out done themselves with the One Vibe.
 This instrument delivers the same exceptional warmth that has become a hallmark of the Marimba One sound, with a sleek, efficient frame and precision pedal.
 There is no other vibraphone I would rather stand behind! "

-Winners of the Southern California International Marimba Competition (2014) and the Great Plains International Marimba Competition (2017), EASTHAMA have premiered new works for percussion duo by Gordon Stout and Dallas Joseph Howard, as well as the U.S. premiere of Maciej Malecki's double concerto Contemplations at the Fountain with the Ithaca College Symphony Orchestra in 2017.
-EASTHAMA have performed at the After Dinner Mint Concert Series (2017); at the Southern California Marimba Concert Series (2016); and with the World Percussion Group during their European tour in the Summer of 2017, where they performed at many institutions, including The Sibelius Academy and The Royal Danish School of Music.
+Since 2013 Lindsey has enjoyed performing around the world with Japanese percussionist Hiromu Nagahama in their duo, EASTHAMA.
+Winners of the Southern California International Marimba Competition (2014) and the Great Plains International Marimba Competition (2017), EASTHAMA has premiered new works for percussion duo by Gordon Stout and Dallas J. Howard, as well as the U.S. premiere of Maciej Malecki's double concerto, Contemplations at the Fountain with the Ithaca College Symphony Orchestra in 2017.

-An experienced educator, Lindsey has taught percussion and piano privately since 2014, and from 2016-2018 taught a class on percussion methods to music education majors alongside a studio of music minor and non-major percussion students at Ithaca College.
-As a visiting artist, Lindsey continues to share her passion for new music through clinics and masterclasses, and has presented at institutions including Houghton College; Texas A&M University Commerce; Cal Poly Pomona; and The Sibelius Academy.
+An experienced educator, Lindsey has taught percussion and piano privately since 2014, and taught percussion methods to music education majors alongside a studio of music minor and non-major percussion students at Ithaca College between 2016-2018.
+As a visiting artist, Lindsey continues to share her passion for new music through clinics and masterclasses, and has presented at institutions including Oklahoma City University, Southern Utah University, Texas A&M University Commerce, Cal Poly Pomona and The Sibelius Academy.